VirtualAkseli/UniBun/Documentation/design_document.md

 The program will be ran from the command line and hence the ui will be a textual one.

 ## Ideas for further development
-- GUI with the ability to compare the implemented algortihms and their effectiveness.
+- GUI with the ability to compare the implemented algorithms and their effectiveness.